sscott33/snow-sensor/README.md

 Note that the testing suite installer is intended to be run on a fresh install of Raspberry Pi OS.
 Similar deployment files may be created in the future for updating the software of the snow sensors.
-Also note that one should not run a "curl | bash" style command without first looking at the contents of the file to be executed unless you explicitly trust the source.
+Also note that one should not run a bash script without first looking at the contents of the script.
+Only run scripts without reading them if you explicitly trust the source.